korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_04_OOP2/README.md

 And the runtime type might be different from the declared type in the code.
 The declared type has to have some kind of relationship to the runtime type, and inheritance is one way to establish this relationship.
-There are other ways, but in this video, we'll talk about how to use inheritance to support polymorphism.
+There are other ways, but in this course, we'll talk about how to use inheritance to support polymorphism.

 We've given you a taste of this in the inheritance courses, but this time we're going to look at polymorphism specifically.